joemoose/psiops/docs/equipment.md

 - Paracord
 - Penlight

-#### Food and first aid
+#### Food and First Aid

 - Canteen
 - Field rations
-- Individual first-aid kit (IFAK)
+- Individual Aid Kit

 ## Tactical Supplies

 *Tactical supplies* are items of tactical equipment, such as climbing gear, flashlights, and ammunition.
 Each unit takes up **1** inventory slot, and you start each mission with up to **2** units of tactical supplies.

 When you need a piece of tactical gear you don’t have, request it using your tactical supplies.
-If the GM agrees the item qualifies as a tactical supply (see the following [examples](#examples)), remove one unit of tactical supply from your inventory and replace it with the requested item.
+If the GM agrees the item qualifies as a tactical supply (see the following examples), remove one unit of tactical supply from your inventory and replace it with the requested item.
 If the item occupies more slots than the tactical supply it replaces, free enough inventory space first.

 These abstracted tactical supplies let you avoid deciding in advance which additional gear to pack beyond your basic kit, weapons loadout, and mission-specific gear.
 Equipment classified as tactical supplies can always be added to your inventory separately and carried on the mission.
-Spent tactical supplies can be resupplied at a *laying-up position*.
-See [Rest and Recovery](combat.md#rest-and-recovery).
+Spent tactical supplies can be resupplied at a *rally point*.
+See [Rally Point](damage.md#rally-point).

-### Examples
+### Examples of Tactical Supplies

 Examples of tactical supplies include the following: